ChrisZiraldo/cvm/README.md

 ## Uninstall
-Remove source from prifile and delete the .cvm folder in your home directory.
+Remove source from profile and delete the .cvm folder in your home directory.